wwylele/teakra/src/apbp.md

 SET_SEMAPHORE: sets semaphore sent from DSP to CPU
 MASK_SEMAPHORE: masks semaphore interrupt received from CPU to DSP
-ACH_SEMAPHORE: acknowledges/clears semaphore received from CPU to DSP
+ACK_SEMAPHORE: acknowledges/clears semaphore received from CPU to DSP
 GET_SEMAPHORE: semaphore received from CPU to DSP

 Config/status registers